rodolfojt/MLEN_Software_Engineering_Practices/Software Engineering Practices.md

 # Udacity Machine Learning Engineer Nanodegree
 ## Software Engineering Practices - Part 1

-This is a summary sheet to main aspects os the Machine Learning Engineer Nanodegree course from Udacity.
+This project intend to cover some exercises and a main aspects summary of the Software Engineering Practices which were addressed during Udacity Machine Learning Engineer Nanodegree program.

 ## 1. Clean Code: